pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

 |                           | PUSH BUTTON (encoder)         |  GPIO27       |

-####  The table below show the SI4735,  DAC MAX98357A and ESP32 wireup
+####  The table below shows the SI4735,  DAC MAX98357A and ESP32 wireup

 | Si4735    | Function  |  DAC MAX98357A  | ESP32                                 |
 |-----------|-----------|-----------------|---------------------------------------|